murphy214/flatpip/README.md

 This set of files / hack represents some experiemntation with a completely flat point-in-polygon data structure.
 Which could potentially be ridicoulously quick and pretty small as well.
 It works by utilzing sort of a combination of the two things I've used for pip algorithms in the past, a defined tile structure to anchor the structure, and heirachal geohashing for super quick quadkeys.

-### Intendded Implementation
+### Intended Implementation

 When thinking about it, this really doesn't do anything THAT novel a lot of the concepts here are outlined in things like MapBox's UTF-8 grid but with a much different reason for the underlying implementation.

 The backbone of this relies on geohash being a quadkey implementationl.
 Meaning you can get a defined resolution in the x,y in sub microsecond times, so from a geohash basically were going from geohash to min,max global x & global Y. This will give you something much like a tileid (global x,y) but derived much faster.
 Take note of the global here as its pretty important.
-So we have a tile were laying a grid over, we have a way of getting a global x,y from points the next step is to get the bounds of our tile in global geohash dimmensions.
+So we have a tile were laying a grid over, we have a way of getting a global x,y from points the next step is to get the bounds of our tile in global geohash dimensions.
 These two minimums will effectively be are   offset we subtract from any lookup.

 ```
     x         x